PriteshNU/cloud-native-demo/README.md

 ## Overview

 New changes in readme file.
-This is a cloud-native web application built with Spring Boot and PostgreSQL
+This is a cloud-native web application built with Spring Boot and PostgreSQL.

-More new changes in readme file.....

 ## Prerequisites